jxmot/ESP8266-config-data-V2/README.md

 I had continued some work using my [ESP8266-config-data](#https://github.com/jxmot/ESP8266-config-data) repository as a starting point.
 And my new design had the following requriements -

+* Configuration data is kept in files and formatted as JSON.
 * Automatically connect to a WiFi access point that -
     * Would be configured in `/data/wificfg.dat`.
     * Has multiple access point choices that would be provided in the configuration file.